bungeemonkee/Configgy/Documentation/Pipeline/2-Source.md

 1. Command line (if a command line is provided in the constructor)
 2. Environment variables
 3. Files
+4. Net Core appsettings.json files
-4. Connection strings (in an app/web config)
+5. Connection strings (in an app/web config)
-5. App settings (in an app/web config)
+6. App settings (in an app/web config)
-6. Embedded resources
+7. Embedded resources
-7. Default value attributes
+8. Default value attributes

 These sources (or others) can be excluded from consideration on a per-property basis using by applying `Configgy.PreventSourceAttribute` to the property.
 This source takes a [`System.Type`](https://msdn.microsoft.com/en-us/library/system.type(v=vs.110).aspx) reference which will be ignored by `Configgy.Source.AggregateSource` when considering potential values sources.
 This property can be applied multiple times to ignore multiple sources.
 This is useful to prevent sensitive values (which must come from a secure environment) from being retrieved accidentally from a command line or config file.